ampleforth/AIPs/AIPs/aip-5.md

 * <code>For every price P there exists an inverse price P<sup>-1</sup> such that P * P<sup>-1</sup> = 1</code>

-We can enforce the constraint of “mirrored” supply-change-factors by computing contraction supply-change-factors as the inverse of expansion supply-change-factors.
+We can enforce the constraint of “balanced” supply-change-factors by computing contraction supply-change-factors as the inverse of expansion supply-change-factors.
 In other words:

 <img src="../assets/aip-5/piecewise_eq.png" alt="drawing" width="380"/>